elisiondesign/vue-simple-lightbox/README.md

 If you seek Lightbox component with navigation and customizable controls, this component is not a good choice.
 On the other hand, if you only need to highlight a single image at any given time, after a click for example, that this is a way to go.

-You can a demo on [codepen](https://codepen.io/sindael/pen/Ybgvre).
+You can find a demo on [codepen](https://codepen.io/sindael/pen/Ybgvre).

 ## Getting started
 ```
-npm install @elision/vue-sole-lighbox
+npm install vue-sole-lighbox
 ```

 ## Usage